coder4cbus/class_notes-1/homework_and_challenges/Homework_Manifest.md

 - - - -

-## Class 2 -Control Flow and Arrays
+## Class 2 - Control Flow and Arrays

 ###**Due on 9/26/2016:**